14all-agency/shopify-llms-txt-directory/https-www-melroseclub-in.md

 ## Store Pages

-- [Melrose Club Customer Service | Contact Us | Melrose Club](https://www.melroseclub.in/pages/melrose-club-service): PHONE Our Sales Assistants are available Monday through Sunday, 10:00PM – 6:00PM (IST), excluding holidays.
+- [How to Reach Melrose Club Customer Service - Contact Us Today](https://www.melroseclub.in/pages/contact-melrose-club-customer-service): PHONE Our Sales Assistants are available Monday through Sunday, 10:00PM – 6:00PM (IST), excluding holidays.
 CALL US AT: +91 9429579015 WHATSAPP US ...
-  Updated: 2025-11-13T05:06:11Z
+  Updated: 2025-11-14T06:12:08Z
-- [About Melrose Club Fashion Brand | Contemporary Luxury Redefined | Melrose Club](https://www.melroseclub.in/pages/about-our-brand): Founded in 2023 by Brij Mer, Praxep Mer, and Devyani Mer, Melrose Club is a fashion label redefining contemporary luxury through a bold exploration...
+- [About Melrose Club Fashion Brand | Contemporary Luxury Redefined | Melrose Club](https://www.melroseclub.in/pages/about-melrose-club-fashion-brand): Founded in 2023 by Brij Mer, Praxep Mer, and Devyani Mer, Melrose Club is a fashion label redefining contemporary luxury through a bold exploration...
-  Updated: 2025-07-13T06:08:06Z
+  Updated: 2025-11-14T06:07:29Z
-- [Melrose Club Terms and Conditions | Fashion Brand Policies | Melrose Club](https://www.melroseclub.in/pages/terms-and-conditions): Melrose Club (“we,” “us,” or “our”) is a fashion brand offering clothing and accessories through our website.
+- [Melrose Club Terms and Conditions | Fashion Brand Policies | Melrose Club](https://www.melroseclub.in/pages/melrose-club-terms-and-conditions): Melrose Club (“we,” “us,” or “our”) is a fashion brand offering clothing and accessories through our website.
 By accessing our site or making a pur...
-  Updated: 2025-07-13T06:08:19Z
+  Updated: 2025-11-14T06:08:09Z
-- [Melrose Club Exclusive Sale FAQ | Limited-Time Access to Past Collections | Melrose Club](https://www.melroseclub.in/pages/exclusive-sale-faq): What is the Exclusive The Melrose Club Exclusive Sale is a limited-time event where we reopen access to select pieces from past collections—availab...
+- [Everything You Need to Know: Melrose Club Exclusive Sale FAQ](https://www.melroseclub.in/pages/melrose-club-exclusive-sale-faq): What is the Exclusive The Melrose Club Exclusive Sale is a limited-time event where we reopen access to select pieces from past collections—availab...
-  Updated: 2025-11-13T05:03:41Z
+  Updated: 2025-11-14T06:08:42Z
-- [Shipping & Return Policies with Exclusive Sale FAQs | Melrose Club](https://www.melroseclub.in/pages/shipping-return): For information on our limited-time promotions, including the Exclusive Sale, please click here to view our Exclusive FAQ.
+- [Melrose Club Shipping Policy & Returns Explained | Melrose Club](https://www.melroseclub.in/pages/melrose-club-shipping-policy): For information on our limited-time promotions, including the Exclusive Sale, please click here to view our Exclusive FAQ.
 Shipping Information Onc...
-  Updated: 2025-11-13T05:04:21Z
+  Updated: 2025-11-14T06:09:17Z
-- [Melrose Club Privacy Policy: Your Data Protection & Privacy](https://www.melroseclub.in/pages/privacy-policy): This Privacy Policy outlines how Melrose Club (“we,” “us,” or “our”) collects, uses, and protects your personal information when you use our servic...
+- [Melrose Club Privacy Policy: Your Data Protection & Privacy](https://www.melroseclub.in/pages/melrose-club-privacy-policy): This Privacy Policy outlines how Melrose Club (“we,” “us,” or “our”) collects, uses, and protects your personal information when you use our servic...
-  Updated: 2025-07-13T06:09:20Z
+  Updated: 2025-11-14T06:10:01Z

 ## Policies